sanity-io/hydrogen-sanity-demo/README.md

 **[View the feature gallery][about]**

-This demo adopts many of Hydrogen's [framework conventions and third party libraries][hydrogen-framework].
+This demo adopts many of Hydrogen's [framework conventions and third-party libraries][hydrogen-framework].
 If you've used Hydrogen then you should hopefully feel at home here.

 This demo uses TypeScript and is still missing a few key features (Account management, [Shopify Analytics][shopify-analytics]) which will be brought in over time.